redis/redis-doc/topics/command-tips.md

 ### request_policy

-This tip should help proxies/client to determine to which shard(s) to send the command.
+This tip should help clients to determine to which shard(s) to send the command in clustering mode.
 The default behavior (i.e. if the `request_policy` tip is absent) devides into two cases:
 1. The command has key(s).
 In this case the command goes to a single shard, determined by the hslot(s) of the key(s)
 2. The command doesn't have key(s).
-In this case the command goes to an arbitrary shard (usually the one with the lowest hash slot).
-Different key-less commands should always go to the same shard.
+In this case the command can be sent to any arbitrary shard.
+In order to correctly process certain key-less commands, they should always go to the same shard (Example: Pub/Sub will not work properly if `SUBSCRIBE` and `PUBLISH` would reach different shards).

 If the proxy/client need to behave differently we must specify an option for `request_policy`:
 - **all_shards** - Forward to all shards (`CONFIG SET`).
 Usually used on key-less command.
 The operation is atomic on all shards.